kildor22/mm-github-pages-starter/collections/_poems/Do you ever feel like you're drifting in the Bootes Void.md

 </p>

 <p>
 What is the Bootes Void, you asked?
 Well, stranger, good thing you did.
 The Bootes Void is only the largest, emptiest expanse in the known-universe.
 Millions and millions and millions of miles stretching nowhere.
 Nothingness.
 A void of loneliness-- a place so empty you can hear your own thoughts speak to you.
-A place so empty it may just co.ntend with you for first place.
+A place so empty it may just contend with you for first place.
 </p>